STUDENT LOANS IN BANKRUPTCY

 Most individuals in a bankruptcy case will fail to meet the above standards.
 An example of a person that may meet the above standards is a debtor who has a permanent disability that will prevent them from earning income sufficient to sustain their family during the student loan repayment period.

 Other options may be available for assisting you in repaying your student loan both in bankruptcy and outside of bankruptcy.
-Below is a list of some of the options available to repay or cancel your student loans:
+Some choose to use another loan to help pay off others.
+Below is a list of some of the other options available to repay or cancel your student loans:

 1) Student Loan Debt Consolidation in Chapter 13 Bankruptcy- You can consolidate your student loans into a repayment plan in a Chapter 13 bankruptcy.
 Although your student loans will not be discharged in bankruptcy, consolidating the student loans into one repayment may help you pay down the amount of your student loans.
 You can also challenge the student loan balance in a Chapter 13 bankruptcy, and get a determination by the court on the amount that is actually owed.
 This can reduce the outstanding balance if the company did not properly charge interest or penalties in accordance with the law.